 Lemon Verbena – Aloysia triphylla

 Lemon verbena can be planted in your garden, doorways, and windows in order to repel mosquitoes.
 It has an aromatic, fresh lemon scent.
 The plant’s oils can also be applied to the body to ward off bugs.https://bestplants.com/plants-that-repel-mosquitoes/

 Next: natural insect repellant recipes you can easily make at home.

 - 8 oz organic jojoba oil or almond oil or sunflower oil

 Slowly drip each essential oil into the oil, counting with care as you go.
 Mix all ingredients in the bottle by rolling the bottle between the palms of your hands.
 Shake as well as possible before each use and reapply as often as needed.

 Don’t let the mosquitos take over your yard and drive you inside.
 Use some of these many effective homemade mosquito remedies from Mother Nature and enjoy the great outdoors!

-Here’s a tip from a member of the Gardens All Facebook page sharing what works well for her for year:
+Here are tips from members of the Gardens All Facebook page sharing what works well for her for years:

 Diluted Peppermint Essential Oil

 Diluted peppermint essential oil sprayed on the skin works.
 Every year, we vacation on Roanoke Island in NC and enjoy evening runs on the paved island trail.
 After years of spraying DEET and then having a horribly toxic taste on my tongue, I heard of and decided to try peppermint essential oil.
 Not only did it work, but it worked even at the end of my run when I had previously sweated off my DEET spray and became a moving dinner for bugs.
 It works and it lasts.
 I would not stand by it if we didn’t know from years of experience in a high-humidity mosquito area.